 In December 2022, I hiked the Western Arthurs Traverse via Alpha and Kappa Moraine.
-The extensive rugged topography of the range made for the most difficult, yet exciting hiking I've done.
+The extensive rugged topography of the range made for the most difficult and rewarding hiking yet.

 Posted: January 1st, 2023

 In December, 2022 I hiked the Western Arthurs Traverse (WAT).
-It’s rough, exposed, has plenty of steep slopes, narrow corridors and is dominated by beautiful moorlands, glacial lakes, button grass heath and alpine scrub vegetation.
-This hike has everything, and thats why its my favourite to date.
+It’s rough, exposed, has plenty of steep slopes and is dominated by beautiful moorlands, glacial lakes, button grass heath and alpine scrub vegetation.
+This hike has everything and thats why its my favourite to date.

 The full traverse (e.g. linking up with the Eastern Arthurs) can take between 10 and 12 days, but the most popular route is Alpha Moraine to Kappa Moraine (known as A-K) which takes 5 to 7 days and starts/finishes at Scotts Peak Dam.